Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 Requirements
 ~~~~~~~~~~~~

-- The balance of an public key not owning any amount of a token type SHOULD be treated as having a balance of zero.
+- The balance of a public key not owning any amount of a token type SHOULD be treated as having a balance of zero.
 - The number of results in the response MUST correspond to the number of the queries in the parameter.
 - The order of results in the response MUST correspond to the order of queries in the parameter.
 - The contract function MUST NOT increase or decrease the CCD balance or token balance of any public key for any token type.